DennisTockan/be-nc-news/README.md

 Before getting started on building API for the backend, I had to decide on the core functionality that I thought would be essential for the project to be useful and valuable.

 The MVP aimed to deliver essential features necessary for a fully functional News Forum:
-- Getting All Articles - We use the `/api/articles` endpoint to fetch the latest news articles, ensuring our forum is always up to date.
+- Getting All Articles
 - Filtering Artilces by Category
 - Posting and Deleting Comments
 - Upvoting and Downvoting Articles

 I decided to use Trello to create, visualise and organise the tickets for my project required in my MVP.
 After several iterations, this was the decided tickets for my project.